How to Select a Printer Tray with Tray Selector

 Export Button Settings

 You can now export button settings from one user to a registry (.reg) file and then import these settings to a new user.
 The users must have the same access to the same printers and the printer names must be the same.
-To do this open the settings dialog box from any print profile as shown below and select the Export tab.

-When you click the “Export” button it will promt you to choose a file to save the settings too.
+When you click the "Export" button it will prompt you to choose a file to save the settings to.
 This file is a standard .reg file and can be used by any other user to import these button settings.
 Normally this can be done by just double clicking the file.
-Please be careful making changes to the registry and always backup a users registry first.
-If you are not confident making registry changes please consult your IT support company for help.

 Using default printers

-By checking the Mask to default printer checkbox shown Tray Selector will try to use your current default printer even if you setup the particular profile button using a different printer.
+By checking the "Mask to default printer" checkbox, Tray Selector will try to use your current default printer even if you setup the particular profile button using a different printer.
 This can be useful if you have a roaming profile and use different printers within a particular office.
-Please be aware however that the default printer must be able to support the same settings (e.g. same trays ) to the printer you used to setup the original profile.
-In other words it works best when an office has all the same or similar types of printers.
-If this is not the case you might experience some unusual behaviour.

 Calling macros in word before or after printing

+On the settings dialog for each profile there is a macros button (the icon is a computer).
 Clicking this button will open the macros dialog box allowing you to specify a macro that is run directly before and after the printing assigned to that profile button.

 Only one macro can be called by you but you can of course call other macros from within your user defined macro.
 A macro can be called with up to 5 arguments.
 String or integer arguments can be supplied.
 Strings should not be quoted.

 Sub AboutToPrint(s As String)